 Principal topics include:

-- Historical perspectives on private involvement in the delivery of public infrastructure, how it has changed over time and lessons learnt
+- Historical perspectives on private involvement in the delivery of public infrastructure, how it has changed over time and lessons learnt.

 Intended learning outcomes

-A student who has successfully completed this subject will:
+A student who has successfully completed this subject should be able to:

 - Examine and explain the means of private-sector involvement in the procurement of public-sector infrastructure projects

 - Critically reflect on, and be confident in working across, the interaction between the policy, technical, commercial and legal aspects of PPP procurement